Why does the Solana Highlands apartment community need to be revitalized?

 What constitutes usable open space?

-Any passive grassy area, landscaped area or recreational area that is relatively flat and at least 250 square feet and a minimum of 15’ in the shortest dimension.
+Usable open space is defined as any passive grassy area, landscaped area or recreational area that is relatively flat and at least 250 square feet and a minimum of 15’ in the shortest dimension.
 The revitalized community will have significantly more flat usable open space than exists today.